 The doctor will first cleanse the biopsy site, and then numb the skin by using an anesthetic (pain-relieving) injection.
 The skin is then sampled using one of the above procedures.
 Shave biopsies do not usually need stitches, while punch, excisional, and incisional biopsies will usually be closed with sutures or steri-strips.
 The procedure is usually done in the doctor's office.

 What to Expect After a Skin Biopsy

-After the skin biopsy is done you may have some soreness around the biopsied site for a few days.
+After the skin biopsy is done you may have some soreness on or near the biopsied site for a few days.
 Tylenol is usually sufficient to relieve any discomfort.
-If you had stitches after the procedure, keep the area as clean and as dry as possible.
+If you had stitches after the procedure, keep the area clean and moist.
 Your doctor will tell you when the stitches should be removed (usually within one week).
-If adhesive steri-strips (which look like small pieces of tape) were used to close the incision, do not remove them.
+If adhesive steri-strips (which look like small pieces of tape) were used to close the incision, keep the area dry and do not remove them.
 They will gradually fall off on their own.
 If the strips do not fall off on their own, your health care provider will remove them at your follow-up appointment.

 You should expect a small scar from the biopsy.

 What Is Done With a Skin Biopsy Sample?